 The Foundations Exam Case Study (referred to hereafter as the "Case Study") is intended to be an integral part of the syllabus.
-It is purposely constructed to be a global conglomerate with businesses in several industries and various forms of risk-taking enterprises.
-For instance, Blue

-Jay Air is in the transportation industry.
+It is purposely constructed to include businesses in different financial and non-financial industries.
+For instance, Blue Jay Air and Seaplane Expeditions and Aviation Company are in the transportation industry.
 Blue Jay Tire is a manufacturer.
 Frenz Corporation is in the specialty eateries industry.
-Darwin Life Insurance Company and Blue Ocean P&C Company are in the insurance industry.
+Darwin Life Insurance Company and Snappy Life Insurance Company are in the insurance industry.
 Big Ben Bank is in the banking industry.
-All these industries have business management and risk management issues.
+All these industries have business, risk and finance management issues.
 The Case Study provides the context from which candidates can internalize the study materials.
 As an example, a strong candidate will gain insights on how credit and counterparty risk management from the finance industry can be useful for a coffee house that's dependent on the price of coffee beans in the commodity market.

 In general, the syllabus study materials were written from the context of the home industry of its authors.
 For example, the material for capital measures and financial risk management is likely to be written from the context of the finance industry.
-In the CFE track, the insights from the study material are applied within the context of the Case Study's conglomerate RPPC (which includes both financial and non-financial companies).
-Moreover, the Case Study also provides background narration of the companies' strategies, competencies, and obstacles as further context when their executives decide on risk management approaches.
+In the CFE track, the insights from the study material are applied within the context of the Case Study's companies.
+Moreover, the Case Study also provides background narration of the companies' strategies, competencies, and obstacles as further context when their executives decide on risk and financial management approaches.